ietf-wg-acme/acme/draft-ietf-acme-acme.md

 array of supported "alg" values.
 See {{errors}} for more details on the structure of error responses.

+If the server supports the signature algorithm "alg" but either does not support or chooses to reject the public key "jwk", then the server MUST return an error with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:badPublicKey".
+The problem document detail SHOULD describe the reason for rejecting the public key; some example reasons are:

+* "alg" is "RS256" but the modulus "n" is too small (e.g., 512-bit)
+* "alg" is "ES256" but "jwk" does not contain a valid P-256 public key
+* "alg" is "EdDSA" and "crv" is "Ed448", but the server only supports "EdDSA" with "Ed25519"
+* the corresponding private key is known to have been compromised

 Because client requests in ACME carry JWS objects in the Flattened JSON Serialization, they must have the Content-Type header field set to "application/jose+json".
 If a request does not meet this